Winter preparation tips for STX Motorhomes!

 First things first: it is always a good idea to bring your STX Motorhome for an annual checkup this time of the year.
-The professionals will make sure that everything is in shape from all the Summer adventures, while preparing the STX for its Winter adventures or hibernation.
+The professionals will make sure that everything is in shape from all the summer adventures, while preparing the STX for its winter adventures or hibernation.
 Simply call our Stephex Service Center to book a time.

 Now, let’s get to the lists!